"Do I really need a VPN when I travel?" — in 2026, the answer is almost certainly yes.

 | Action | Install before entry.
 Obfuscated servers recommended |

 Human Rights Watch described Russia's internet restrictions as a "digital iron curtain" in March 2026.
-The situation continues to deteriorate.
+By February 2026, Roskomnadzor had blocked 469 VPN services and began restricting Telegram, Russia's most popular messenger.

 UAE / Dubai